abatten/abatten.github.io/_tutorials/submitting_jobs_for_supercomputers.md

 This will give you the status of all your running and submitted jobs.
 You can also neglect the `--user=yourusername` to view the entire job queue for all users.

-If you are using OzSTAR the output of `squeue --user=yourusername` should look like the figure below.
+If you are using OzSTAR then the output of `squeue --user=yourusername` should look similar to the figure below.

 !["An image of the output of squeue after using sbatch on my_slurm_job.sh"](/assets/images/slurm_squeue.png)

 The columns of the output are as follows:

 - `JOBID`: The JOBID that is given to the job.
-This is unique amongst all jobs current and past.
+ThisID is unique amongst all jobs past, present and future.
 - `PARTITION`: The type of 'queue' that the job is in.
 This is usually given by the name of the type of CPU the job is waiting to start on.
 - `NAME`: The name of the job.
 - `USER`: The username of the person that submitted the job.